shanhaiying/ALFRED/Useful_Scripts/README.md

 # Using External Trigger Example
 ```
-# A1: keyword object with name split imports
+# A1: Keyword: with name split imports

-# A2: Run Script with bash command pbpaste
+# A2: Run Script: with bash command pbpaste

-# A3: Run Script with python commands
+# A3: Run Script: with python commands
 import sys
 import time
 import os